What is hyperbaric oxygen therapy?

 - Carbon monoxide poisoning.

-- Non-healing wounds, such as leg or foot ulcers in diabetics: Improving oxygen perfusion – the amount of oxygen getting to damaged tissues and layers of the skin, subcutaneous fat, and muscle – promotes healing.
+- Non-healing wounds, such as leg or foot ulcers in persons with diabetes: Improving oxygen perfusion – the amount of oxygen getting to damaged tissues and layers of the skin, subcutaneous fat, and muscle – promotes healing.
 HBOT can effectively treat wounds even as a last resort – when everything else has failed, and is often successful in treating non-healing wounds.

-- Supporting skin grafts or surgical flaps: Improving oxygen flow to grafts and skin flaps encourages healing.
+- Supporting skin grafts or surgical flaps: Improving oxygen flow to grafts and skin flaps encourage healing.
 Tissues that have good blood flow and oxygen supply are much more likely to remain healthy.